Skip to main content

 For every expression of interest that could become a host offer, local authorities are expected to carry out property checks, DBS and local safeguarding checks as per current expectations for hosts.
 Read the Homes for Ukraine: safeguarding and modern slavery guidance.

-Local authorities will want to commence checks as soon as possible in order to ensure a pipeline of verified hosts are ready to accommodate people as need arises.
+Local authorities should commence checks as soon as possible in order to ensure a pipeline of verified hosts that are ready to accommodate people as the need arises.

 Private rented sector